knobs-dials/duppy/README.md

 So if you have a lot of large mostly-unique files, we avoid reading most data.

-That said, on a set of small files we save little, and on platter drives this can become seek-bound instead.
+(That said, on a set of small files we save little, and on platter drives this can become seek-bound instead)